 The HTC Vive plugs into PCs and work with Valve's mammoth gaming ecosystem.
 It packs in 70 sensors to offer 360 degree head-tracking as well as a 90Hz refresh rate; the stat that's key to keeping down latency, which is the technical term for the effect that causes motion sickness.
 Thankfully, that wasn't an issue in our review time.

 However, the key to the HTC Vive's success is the Lighthouse room tracking that enables you to move around with the headset on.
 It means mounting some sensors in your home, but the effect is next level.
 Check out our HTC Vive review to see how.

 Oculus Rift is the headset that started the current hysteria.
 Developed by Palmer Luckey, funded via Kickstarter and snapped up by Facebook for a cool $2 billion, the Rift plugs into your computer's DVI and USB ports and tracks your head movements to provide 3D imagery on its stereo screens.

 The consumer edition Rift uses a 2160 x 1200 resolution, working at 233 million pixels per second, with a 90Hz refresh rate.
 It's high tech stuff, which matches the HTC Vive for refresh rate, but lags behind PlayStation VR.
 However, given its access to the power of latest PCs, it will be pushing a lot more pixels than Sony's headset.

 Essential reading: Best Oculus Rift games

-Oculus Rift is ready for shipping, but the Oculus Touch controllers have been delayed until later in the year, but you will get an Xbox One control pad in the box.
-Check out our early Oculus Rift review for more details.
+Oculus Rift has had some shipping delays, but the headset is finally arriving in homes.
+The Oculus Touch controllers however, are slated to arrive later in the year, so you'll have to settle for an Xbox One controller in the box.
+Be sure to read our definitive Oculus Rift review for more details.

 Out now, $599, oculus.com